tbm/homepage/content/debian/orion/qnap/ts-409/install.md

 the device using SSH.
 You have to wait a few minutes after starting the system before you can connect.
 When the installer is ready, the status LED will change to solid green and your device will beep briefly to indicate that you can now login via SSH.
+(Note: there's currently no beep due to a bug; just wait about 1-2 minutes and connect with SSH.)

 <a id = "net-config"></a>